 Python

 Print is to visit all nodes in the graph and print the information stored.
-This is actually to the hashmap.
-It can be done by looping through the key set of the hashmap.
-This method is used for debugging purpose.
+It can be done by looping through the key set of the hashmap and printing the neighbors.
+This method is used for debugging purposes.

 Java